rohanthewiz/kitty_mon/README.md

 ```

 ## Using KittyMonitor
-KittyMonitor launches a goroutine that polls system board temperature (of the Odroid C1+. see hardkernel.com).
+KittyMonitor launches a goroutine that polls system board temperature of the Odroid.
 The main thread continues in an infinite loop to:
  1. poll temperature every 2mins
  2. connect to the server every 4mins and send any unsent readings.